NativeScript/plugins/packages/biometrics/README.md

 	```

-	The encrypted result and vector would then be stored in your app and used the next time the user logged in be calling the ```verifyBiometric``` again:
+	For Android the encrypted result and vector would then be stored in your app and used the next time the user logged in be calling the ```verifyBiometric``` again:

 1. Decrypt your secret
 	```ts